rowanmanning/audrey/README.md

 - [ ] Add a stats box to the home page
 - [ ] Style the content page
 - [ ] Add icons to nav list links
-- [ ] Add the ability to schedule refreshing feeds
 - [ ] Add password-protection
 - [ ] Add support for grouping feeds
 - [ ] Add the ability to import OPML